 Back on the North Shore, Clifton Gardens is directly opposite on Camp Cove, a wave-free extremely toddler-friendly beach with shark net, picnic facilities and a very relaxing holiday feel.
 Older kids may want to jump off the pier or explore the underwater world with their snorkelling gear.
 There’s also a huge playground with large sun sails that they kids will love.

 This used to be our local beach, ironically before we had kids.
 Because Little Manly beach is fantastic for children of all ages.
 It has a shark net enclosure which the bigger kids climb on to jump off, there’s rocks to explore and views to enjoy.
 No big playground here but a good kiosk and this warm neighbourhood feel that make you feel so welcome.

-10 Things to Do in Sydney Bush: The Best Walks for Families
+10 Things to Do in the Sydney Bush: The Best Bush Walks for Families

 Cool Idea: Book a Small Group Harbour Cruise and Explore Local Bush on Short Walks (Affiliate Link)

 Fairland Pleasure Gardens in Lane Cove National Park

 The Fairylands Trail is a loop walk on Sydney’s North Shore.
 It takes about 2.5 hours to master and takes you through a variety of environments including the historic site of Fairylands and across the Lane Cove river.

 Start is at Fullers Bridge.
 Despite the beautiful name you will probably not encounter fairies along the way, but the Pleasure Garden is a historic piece of cleared land that used to be a popular excursion destination some time ago.

 Today, there’re still a lot of interpretive signs around the area, so you explore the grounds together with your children and imagine how things used to look like in the old days.